SMNT-UK/terraform-provider-endpointmonitor/docs/resources/maintenance_period.md

 - `day_of_week` (String) The day of week the maintenance period applies to.
 Set as ALL for every day of the week.
 Must otherwise be SUNDAY, MONDAY, TUESDAY, WEDNESDAY, THURSDAY, FRIDAY or SATURDAY.
 - `description` (String) Space for a description of the maintenance periods purpose.
+- `enabled` (Boolean) Enable or disable the maintenance period from applying to attached checks.
 - `end_time` (String) The end of time the maintenance period in format 24HH:MM.
 - `start_time` (String) The start time of the maintenance period in format 24HH:MM.